Minnie Vautrin: Missionary career

 At Ginling College, Vautrin decided to extend her one-year agreement.
 She created courses on education administration and management, an innovative student-teaching program, and handled the planning and funding of the new campus by the West Gate of Nanjing.
 During the fall semester of 1922, Vautrin hosted a fundraiser to build an elementary school for 150 local, mostly illiterate children who lived in the homes near Ginling College's campus.
 The biographer Hua-ling Hu writes that, while at Ginling College, Minnie "attempted to lead the students to fulfill the spirit of Ginling's motto, 'abundant life,' by making them walk out of the 'ivory tower' to see and understand the suffering of the poor and by encouraging them to devote their lives for the betterment of the society."
-However, some of the college's staff members and students did not support Vautrin's methods, and found her overbearing, conservative, and self-righteous.
+However, some of the college's staff members and students did not support Vautrin's methods and found her overbearing, conservative, and self-righteous.
 This may be due to her "watchful and interfering administrative style."

 In 1926, after Vautrin returned from a brief visit to her family in America, the Chinese Nationalist government's Northern Expedition troops under General Chiang Kai-shek captured Nanjing.
 While in Nanjing, the army perpetrated the Nanking Incident, which involved the destruction and looting of the city and the slaughter of native citizens as well as foreigners.
 Ginling College was not harmed during the looting, and Vautrin hid in the college's attic with a few others while Chiang Kai-shek's troops were on Ginling's campus.
 The Nanking Incident deterred many American missionaries from serving in China, and many left the country.

-However, Vautrin remained at Ginling College, and served as its president until the Nationalist government mandated that all colleges in China have native-born presidents.
+However, Vautrin remained at Ginling College and served as its president until the Nationalist government mandated that all colleges in China have native-born presidents.
 She was replaced by a Ginling graduate, Dr. Wu Yi-fang, in September 1928.
-In 1931, Vautrin returned to the United States on furlough and in order to care for her aging father.
+In 1931, Vautrin returned to the United States on furlough and to care for her aging father.
 She returned to Ginling in 1932.

 Upon hearing of the Marco Polo Bridge Incident in 1937, Vautrin cancelled her planned furlough, scheduled for 1938, and immediately returned to Nanjing from Tokyo in order to protect Ginling College and its students.
 Vautrin prepared intensely for the approaching Imperial Japanese army.
-She made arrangements to prepare the campus by sending records to Shanghai, purchased supplies, instructed students and faculty on emergency precautions, cleaned out and converting rooms in campus buildings for storage and refuge, and ordered the building of trenches.
+She made arrangements to prepare the campus by sending records to Shanghai, purchasing supplies, instructing students and faculty on emergency precautions, cleaning out and converting rooms in campus buildings for storage and refuge, and ordering the building of trenches.
 The first Japanese air raid on Nanjing took place on August 15, 1937.
 As a result of the raid, the American embassy arranged for the evacuation of Americans from the city.
 In her diary, Vautrin wrote that she felt compelled to stay in Nanjing: